mattsherwood87/CoNNECT/docs/source/administration/booking.rst

     Dropdown menu to access week view.

 Step 4: The MRI Calender will show available times for specific days.
-If a specific time is available, and with the proper credentials awarded from WSU, continue to www.outlook.office.com/bookings/calender.
-If you are not affiliated with WSU, please reach out to the CoNNECT Staff and a Booking will be made on your behalf.
+If a specific time is available, use the link provided by MRI Director Dr. Matt Sherwood to continue to the MRI Bookings Calender.
+If you have not been given a direct link, please reach out to Dr. Sherwood or CoNNECT Staff to access the MRI Bookings Calender.

 .. figure:: ./_images/mri.calender.week.view.PNG
    :align:  center